Post

 Conclusion

 What started as a simple badge addition turned into a lesson in layout mechanics, CI/CD constraints, and UI design.
-The result is a stable, aesthetically pleasing visitor counter that integrates perfectly with the Chirpy theme’s dark mode.
+The result is a stable, aesthetically pleasing visitor counter that integrates cleanly with the Chirpy theme’s dark mode.

 Key Takeaway: When modifying a strict theme like Chirpy, always check the underlying Sass for layout constraints and verify your changes against the CI/CD pipeline.